 B2B Marketer: At least one automated email per month, and no more than five, appears to be considered an acceptable range.
 Tweak your approach, and adjust according to results.

 It can be difficult to find the perfect balance of being consistent in your drip email series while also not saturating your customers’ inboxes.
-To help your team focus on the timing that is right for your email drip marketing campaign, it’s important to know the goal of your drip email marketing campaign.
+By creating an email marketing calendar, you can help your team focus on the timing that is right for your email drip marketing campaign.

 Building Your Drip Email Series